 The first European settler in the Nanoose area was John Enos.
-He was an adventurous young man and at the age of fourteen, he came to Boston, it was 1852, becoming bored with life there, he sailed for British Columbia.
+He was an adventurous young man and at the age of fourteen, he came to Boston, it was 1852, becoming bored with life there, so in 1852 he sailed for British Columbia.
 He had many adventures in the area, before becoming interested in mining.
-But after many disappointing experiences in this field, he finally settled on the Nanoose Peninsula, it was 1862.
+But after many disappointing experiences in this field, he finally settled on farming in the Nanoose Peninsula, it was 1862.

 Clearing the land himself, he started his farm and called it Notch Hill Ranch after the silhouette of the hill that marks his location from the sea and land.
 He continued to live in Nanoose Bay for 27 years, farming and welcoming others.

 The community began to grow and prosper, in 1911, the Great Powder Company was founded in Nanoose, which produced dynamite and nitroglycerine for mining, land clearing and ultimately armaments for World War I. About the same time, a brick making plant was set up in what became known as Brickyard Bay.